alexgibs/cfnstyle/README.md

     ```

   <a name="resources--no-redundant-dependency"></a><a name="6.4"></a>
-  - [6.4](#resources--no-redundant-dependency) Do not add explicity dependencies when an intrinsic dependency already exists.
+  - [6.4](#resources--no-redundant-dependency) Do not add explicitly dependencies when an intrinsic dependency already exists.

     > Why?
-Cloudformation handles dependency ordering.
-Adding 'DependsOn' when a reference already exists is unessescary.
+CloudFormation handles dependency ordering.
+Adding 'DependsOn' when a reference already exists is unnecessary.
 It adds bloat to the template and can lead to confusion.

     ```yaml
     # bad